ArneCL/BlogPosts/postgresql-window-function-intro.md

 Sometimes you don't want to wind up all the rows.
 You may want them to display as normal.
 But calculate a value on a load of rows (say, a 'window' of rows...).

-This is where `Window functions` come into play.They allow you to specify a load of (or window of) rows on which to use a aggregate function.
+This is where `Window functions` come into play.
+They allow you to specify a load of (or window of) rows on which to use a aggregate function.

 Let's say we have this table.